Fully Automated 2D and 3D Convolutional Neural Networks Pipeline for Video Segmentation and Myocardial Infarction Detection in Echocardiography: Methodology

-In collaboration with our co-authors, we have used a dataset of 165 annotated echocardiography videos from the study number MRC-01-19-052 approved by the Medical Research Centre at Hamad Medical Corporation.
-The dataset was created by collecting various echocardiography tests from the hospital’s archive.
-The patient's identities remain anonymous.
-The tests represent the A4C view, and have a frame rate of 25 fps.
-The prevalent problem during data collection was the corruption of videos due to either noise or distorted representation of the A4C view, which usually consists of missing parts of the heart chambers that failed to be acquired during the echocardiography test.
-In this work, our dataset included both poor and good quality videos.
+In collaboration with our cardiologist co-authors practising at HMC Hospital and Qatar University, we have used a dataset of 162 annotated echocardiography videos from the study number MRC-01-19-052 approved by the Medical Research Centre at HMC.
+The dataset contains 162 A4C view recordings of 2D echocardiography, obtained between 2018 and 2019, and were approved for scientific use by the local ethics board of HMC in February 2019.
+The echocardiography videos have a frame rate of 25 fps and their spatial resolution varies between $422\times636$ pixels (px) and $768\times1024$ px.
+Furthermore, several echocardiography videos have corrupt content due to either noise or distorted representation of the A4C view, which usually consists of missing parts of the heart chambers that could not be acquired during acquisition.
+In this work, we used the entire HMC-QU dataset which included videos with both reasonable quality and poor quality.
+The dataset became publicly available in February 2021.

-In accordance with the definition of MI abnormalities as stated in \cite{test}, this work focuses on learning RWMA of the LV chamber to detect MI from the A4C view.
-Figure \ref{fig:a4c} shows a captured frame representing the A4C view from our dataset, which consists of four distinct heart chambers, numbered from 1 to 4, where 1 identifies the LV, 2 to 4 identifies the Right Ventricle, the Left Atrium, and the Right Atrium, respectively.
+This work focuses on performing early MI detection by learning RWMA of the LV wall in the A4C view echocardiography.
+Figure \ref{fig:a4c} shows a captured frame representing the A4C view, which consists of four distinct heart chambers, numbered from 1 to 4, where 1 identifies the LV, 2 to 4 identifies the Right Ventricle, the Left Atrium, and the Right Atrium, respectively.

 Figure \ref{fig:examples} represents captured frames representing the quality of several videos from our dataset, which varies from good to noisy.
 Figures from \ref{quality_a} to \ref{quality_f} correspond to distinct frames each captured from different videos.
 We notice that in Figure \ref{quality_a} the left wall of the LV is blurred.
 Also, in Figure \ref{quality_b}, the left wall of the LV is blurred and almost missing.
 In the same way, we observe that the totality of the LV wall is blurred in Figure \ref{quality_c}; and that the interior of the LV is disrupted with noise in Figure \ref{quality_d}.
 Finally, both Figure \ref{quality_e} and Figure \ref{quality_f} show acceptable LV representations, where the LV walls are captured and the chamber's interior is empty from noise.
 Moreover, since our study is centered on the LV chamber only, we purposely ignore the distortions of the rest of the cardiac chambers (Right Ventricle, Left Atrium, and Right Atrium) in the dataset videos.
 For example, in Figure \ref{quality_e}, both the Left Atrium and the Right Atrium are partially cut from the view, however, this does not impact our study.